Contribute

 Your modifications will appear to the main author as a "Pull request".
 After reviewing your modifications, they may be accepted and merged with the main Atomsk (or not).

-Alternatively, if you cannot or don't want to use GitHub, you can send your modified version of Atomsk directly by email.
-In this case, please archive your whole modified copy (in zip or tar.gz format) before sending it.
+Alternatively, if you cannot or don't want to use GitHub, you can send your questions directly by email.
+If you modified the source code of Atomsk, then archive your whole modified copy (in zip or tar.gz format) before sending it.
 If possible or relevant, you may also send some example scripts to illustrate the changes you have made.

 Important guidelines and good practices